zenvia/zenvia-openapi-spec/spec/tags/message-content-types.md

+## About Channels

+Sending messages through channels is quite similar, with a few differences between them.

+### SMS

+//TODO perguntar se sugerem um texto ao menos para introduzir sobre SMS.
+The SMS channel can be used after your activation on Zenvia platform.

+### WhatsApp

+The WhatsApp channel can be used after your activation on Zenvia platform.

+To activate WhatsApp you a need a registered number on WhatsApp Business API and account informations configured on Zenvia platform.

+**Get in touch with Zenvia consultants to start your account creation.**

+### Facebook

+The Facebook channel can be used after that you add Facebook Pages on Zenvia platform.

 ## Message content types
 WhatsApp support a few types of contents, which we categorize into to groups: standard contents, and notification contents.
 <br><br>